 Toxoplasmosis infection sources include raw meat and unwashed vegetables.

 Another Toxoplasmosis exposure risk is cat feces.
 First time exposure in pregnancy can cause the baby to become infected.
-If possible stay away from cat litter, and have someone else change the litter box.
-Otherwise use disposable gloves and wash your hands after changing the litter.
+Do your best to stay away from cat litter completely or use disposable gloves and wash your hands after cleaning the litter box, but having someone else clean it for you is highly recommended.

 Other sources of food borne infections include sushi made with raw fish, raw or runny eggs, and un-pasteurized juices, as they can cause infection with salmonella or e. coli.
 Raw vegetable sprouts, including alfalfa, clover, mung bean, and radish sprouts are also potential sources of illness.

-Tips to minimize your risk of exposure are:
+Helpful tips to minimize your risk of food borne illness exposure are:

 - Wash raw vegetables before eating them

-- Wash all knives, cutting boards, utensils and countertop very well.
+- Wash all knives, cutting boards, utensils and countertop thoroughly

-- Do not eat smoked seafood, unless cooked thoroughly (Nova Lox, etc.)
+- Do not eat smoked seafood, such as Nova Lox unless cooked thoroughly

 - Cook hot dogs or deli meats until steaming hot before eating.